Programming Notes

 • Always append the AIMessage to messages[] before appending the ToolMessage.
 The API requires them to appear in order.

-• AIMessage.content is empty ('') while the LLM is in tool-calling mode — it has nothing to say to the user yet.
+• AIMessage.content is typically empty ('') while the LLM is in tool-calling mode — in most providers it has nothing to say to the user until all tools have been executed.

 6. The tool mapping